University Admission for refugees

 Master's degrees

-UiB offers a wide range of master’s degrees taught in English, starting in August 2023.
+UiB offers a wide range of master’s degrees taught in English.
 In the links below you will find an overview of the degrees offered and admission requirements:

 If you wish to apply for a master's degree you must contact us using this webform.
-Please note that we will ask you to document refugee status before we process your application.
+Please note that you will be requested to document refugee status before we process your application.

 Professional and bachelor's degrees